CHOOSING THE BEST TACTICAL FLASHLIGHT

 So which do we think is the best tactical flashlight?

 The best tactical flashlight choice depends on what you want the tactical flashlight for.
 For true versatility, you cannot beat the LiteXpress SET-KOMBI89: LXL448001B Led Aluminum Flashlight, but it is bulky and, unless you are a real outdoorsy person, we doubt you will appreciate all the different modes.
 And if you love the idea of an aiming laser, then the Streamlight 69240 TLR-4 Compact Rail Mounted Tactical Light with Laser Sight will be the best tactical flashlight for you.
 However, our favourite was the Orion H40-W 500 Lumen LED Tactical Flashlight.
 A robust, truly waterproof tactical flashlight, that is also reasonably compact.
 And if you are budget conscious, then the CISNO New T6 LED 1000LM Tactical Flashlight is perhaps the best tactical flashlight choice for you.
-At under $20, and boasting an eye watering 1000 lumens and rain resistance, it cannot be beaten in this price range.
+Boasting an eye watering 1000 lumens and rain resistance, it cannot be beaten in this price range.

 What Do You Think – What Is The Best Tactical Flashlight?